MaiMaoMaiPlae/VoiceTranslateTool/README.md

 How to.. https://youtu.be/o0-qkIBnJDs

-I'm really having financial difficulties lately, not enough to cover rent and electricity bills.
+🥺I'm really having financial difficulties lately, not enough to cover rent and electricity bills.
-If you find this tool somewhat useful, you can do so at this USDT QR Code :
+If you find this tool somewhat useful, you can do so at this 🥺

+USDT QR Code :

             THu1RcJQcxKqo2ePdChHWKp6S3dxXbgBA3